 The Company's investment policy requires the Company to purchase investments that are consistent with the classification of available-for-sale securities.
 The Company does not buy and hold securities principally for the purpose of selling them in the near future.
 The Company's policy is focused on the preservation of capital, liquidity, and return.
-The Company considers all of its marketable debt securities as available for use in current operations, including those with maturity dates beyond one year, and therefore classifies these securities within current assets on the condensed consolidated balance sheets.
-Securities are classified as available for sale and are carried at fair value, with the change in unrealized gains and losses, net of tax, reported as a separate component in the condensed consolidated statements of operations and comprehensive (loss) income until realized.
+The Company considers all of its marketable debt securities as available for use in current operations, including those with maturity dates beyond one year, and therefore classifies these securities within current assets on the unaudited condensed consolidated balance sheets.
+Securities are classified as available for sale and are carried at fair value, with the change in unrealized gains and losses reported as a separate component on the unaudited condensed consolidated statements of operations and comprehensive (loss) income until realized.
 Fair value is determined based on quoted market rates when observable or utilizing data points that are observable, such as quoted prices, interest rates and yield curves.
 Securities with an amortized cost basis in excess of estimated fair value are assessed to determine what amount of the excess, if any, is caused by expected credit losses.
-Expected credit losses on securities are recognized in other expenses, net in the condensed consolidated statements of operations and comprehensive (loss) income, and any remaining unrealized gains and losses, net of taxes, are included in accumulated other comprehensive loss in the condensed consolidated statements of stockholders' equity.
-For the purposes of computing realized and unrealized gains and losses, the cost of securities sold is based on the specific-identification method.
+Expected credit losses on securities are recognized in other (expenses) income, net on the unaudited condensed consolidated statements of operations and comprehensive (loss) income, and any remaining unrealized gains and losses, the cost of securities sold is based on the specific-identification method.
 Amortization of discounts and premiums, net, and interest on securities classified as available for sale are included as a component of interest income within other income (expenses).